creatis-myriad/creatis-myriad.github.io/how-to-contribute.md

 ## Preview your posts locally
 It is possible to launch a Jekyll webserver locally to inspect how your local version of the repository would look like once published.
-To do so, simply follow the commands below from within the directory where you cloned the repository:
+To do so, simply follow the commands below from within the cloned **repository's root directory**:

+> **Warning**: If you run the command from a folder _inside_ the repository, Jekyll will fail to load correctly and the preview will be broken.

 ```shell
 # Run a local Jekyll webserver
 bundle exec jekyll serve